To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

-Dr. Erin Chu, is a veterinary geneticist at Embark Veterinary, a doctor of veterinary medicine, a doctor of molecular genetics from Cornell University and a dog mom to a Labrador-Shepherd-Chow Chow mix, Shiloh.
+This is a Q&A from 2019 with Dr. Erin Chu.
+At the time of publication, she was a veterinary geneticist at Embark and is a doctor of veterinary medicine, a doctor of molecular genetics from Cornell University, and a dog mom to a Labrador-Shepherd-Chow Chow mix, Shiloh.

 We had some burning questions about Dog DNA tests, and we feel lucky to have found an expert to answer them!
 We are so thrilled that Dr. Chu took time out of her busy schedule to answer our dog DNA questions and help us better understand how it all works.
 Read on to learn more about how one becomes a geneticist, how accurate dog DNA tests are, how they differ from humans and much more as we dig deeper into this topic.